 Pursuant to Section 610.5(e), there are a few exceptions to the requirement of showing changed circumstances.
 Just as discussed in Part One, the parents may agree to modify the existing Parenting Plan or Allocation Judgment.
 As long as the proposed modification is in the child’s best interests, it is likely that the Court would grant the modification request.

 Another exception is when the modification request reflects the actual arrangement under which the child has been receiving care, without parental objection, for the six (6) months immediately preceding the filing of the Motion to Modify.

-If you are interested in seeking a modification to your existing Parenting Plan or Allocation Judgment it is recommended that you speak to a qualified attorney.
+If are interested in seeking a modification to your existing Parenting Plan or Allocation Judgment in Illinois, it is recommended that you speak to a qualified Chicago child custody lawyer.